lilingxi01/bloark/docs/source/architecture/definitions.md

 ## Block

-Block is so called "single processable unit", which is the minimal structure that we should treat as a whole.
+Block is so-called "single processable unit", which is the minimal structure that we should treat as a whole.
 For example, in Wikipedia Edit History scenario, a block is a single revision of an article because we cannot divide a revision into smaller pieces when the dataset stores "edit histories" rather than any other form of content.

 ## Segment